IXChat Package¶

 ixchat/pydantic_models/skill_selection_state.py |

-Skill selection state (NEW system) |
+Skill selection state |

 ixchat/pydantic_models/booking_state.py |